 How to Choose and Use a Walker

-- Firmly grasp the handles of the walker.
+- Grasp the arms of the chair.

-- Move forward into the walker.
+- Grasp the handles and step forward into the walker.

 - Stand with your walker until you feel balanced and ready to walk.

 - Move the walker forward about 1 step ahead of you.
 Make sure it is firmly set on the ground before you step forward.

 - Stand with the back of your legs against the chair seat.